PavanRangani/docs/docs/prd/communication/store-unsaved-changes-locally.md

 # Store unsaved changes locally

 - This feature is available for both : Meeting and Notes
+- System will store all fields of the entity in local storage.
 - When Add/edit action is terminated without CANCEL or BACK, System will store unsaved changes in local storage.
 - When user performs any action like Add/Edit, System will check if there is any unsaved changes available in local storage or not.
 If any unsaved changes found in local storage, System asks user about restore unsaved changes.
 On confirmation of user, System restores unsaved changes.

 ### Case